 The potential impact of climate change on our operations is uncertain.
 The changing climate may result in new and erratic weather patterns, increases in the frequency or severity of storms, increased and decreased temperatures and rising sea levels.
 As discussed elsewhere in this Annual Report on Form 10-K, including in Item 1A.
 Risk Factors, our operating results are significantly influenced by weather, and major changes in historical weather patterns could have a notable impact on our future operating results.
 For example, if climate change results in drier weather and more accommodating temperatures over a significant period of time, we may be able to increase our productivity, which could positively impact our revenues and gross margins.
 Conversely, if climate change results in a greater amount of rainfall, snow, ice or other less accommodating weather conditions, we could experience reduced productivity, which could negatively impact our revenues and gross margins.
 Further, while an increase in severe weather events, such as hurricanes, tropical storms, blizzards and ice storms, can create a greater amount of emergency restoration service work (an area of potential revenue generation), it often also can result in delays or other negative consequences for our manufacturing operations, or challenges to the consistent delivery of materials from our supply chain or of our products to distributors, which could negatively impact our financial results.
 Climate change may also affect the conditions in which we operate, and in some cases, expose us to potentially increased liabilities associated with those environmental conditions.
 Concerns about climate change could also result in new regulations, regulatory actions or requirements to invest in energy efficiency, any of which could result in increased costs associated with our operations.
 We are aware of the proposed rules on climate disclosure released by the SEC in March of last year.
 While we are following the progression of the rule, we are pleased to note that we are preparing to meet many of its conditions in advance.
-We released our inaugural, comprehensive Sustainability Report, which was aligned with GRI and SASB standards.
-Included in this report, we announced key, measurable environmental, social, and governance ("ESG") goals and objectives aimed at advancing progress in sustainability, reducing our environmental footprint and creating an inclusive and empowering workplace for all employees.
-We also issued our inaugural Task Force of Climate Related Financial Disclosures (TCFD) Report in December 2022.
+We released comprehensive Sustainability Reports in both 2022 and 2023, which are aligned with GRI and SASB standards.
+Included in these reports, we announced key, measurable environmental, social, and governance ("ESG") goals and objectives aimed at advancing progress in sustainability, reducing our environmental footprint and creating an inclusive and empowering workplace for all employees.
+We also issued our second Task Force of Climate Related Financial Disclosures (TCFD) Report in January 2024.
 As part of our growing sustainability commitment, we announced during fiscal year 2022 that we joined the United Nations Global Compact, Alliance to Save Energy, the U.S. Department of Energy's Better Plants Program (through which we committed to reducing our energy intensity by 25% over the next 10 years (from a calendar year 2020 baseline)), the United Nations CEO Water Mandate and the CEO Action for Diversity & Inclusion.
-In 2022, we also submitted our CDP Climate Change disclosure to maintain transparency with our stakeholders and track our progress towards a low carbon society.
-We intend to continue to conduct a climate risk analysis in the coming year and have completed an analysis of our Scope 1 and 2 emissions.
-Additionally, we have taken the initial steps to quantify our Scope 3 emissions as we understand that identifying the impacts associated with our production, distribution, and use of our products is critical for further climate risk mitigation.
+In calendar 2023, we also submitted our CDP Climate Change disclosure to maintain transparency with our stakeholders and track our progress towards a low carbon society.
+We have conducted and published a climate risk analysis and have published our Scope 1, 2 and 3 emissions annually.
+We have set net-neutral goals for Scopes 1 (2040) and 2 (2050) and have marked consistent decreases in both overall carbon emissions as well as carbon intensity.
+For FY24 sustainability metrics were incorporated into the annual goals of our CEO and certain elements of employee compensation.